Cheesy Bean Dip | Simple 3 Ingredient Recipe

 - Fire-roasted salsa adds tomatoes, garlic, and onions, along with a subtle smokiness, which gives the dip fantastic flavor.
 Any brand will work, but a thick consistency works best.

 - For the best texture, go to the deli and buy white American cheese.
 I have them slice it on the thickest setting so I can easily cut it into cubes.
 American cheese is very affordable, and you only need a small amount (about 1/3 pound) for this recipe.
-Pre-shredded cheese will not work.
-It’s coated with anti-caking agents like potato starch, cornstarch, or cellulose, which can make the dip grainy and too thick.
+Pre-shredded cheese will not work as it is coated with anti-caking agents such as potato starch, cornstarch, or cellulose, which can make the dip grainy and overly thick.Â

-If desired, garnish the top.
+- If desired, garnish the top.
 I’ll give you some ideas below.

 Tips For Making Cheesy Bean Dip